 The frequency of intensive running also showed similar results as above.
 People who strenuously ran for five or more days in a week and those who did not run at all were at a much higher risk for cardiovascular diseases.

 Other than the above-mentioned effects, it has been found that knee pain while running is more common in the elder population compared to the younger one.

 Are Ultramarathoners Healthy?

 It is ironic and deeply saddening to witness the sudden death of an otherwise fit person.
 The incidences of ultramarathoners falling prey to sudden deaths due to impaired heart functions are rare, but gradually increasing.
-People who train themselves to run regularly at half marathons and marathons have a higher chance to cardiac mishaps.
+People who train themselves to run regularly at half marathons and marathons have a higher chance of cardiac mishaps.

-In fact, people lesser than the age of 40 years are less likely to survive an endurance training induced heart attack than someone who is above the age of 40.
+In fact, people lesser than the age of 40 years are less likely to survive an endurance training-induced heart attack than someone who is above the age of 40.
 This shocking fact comes to light because younger people generally suffer from cardiomyopathy that involves thickening of heart muscle.
 In contrast, the older population generally suffers from ischemia that can be reversed.

 Is running bad for you?
 Is running good for you?
 What are your thoughts now?

 The facts mentioned above clearly indicate that moderation is the word to follow.
 Self-restraint and setting our priorities right will go a long way in deciding the outcome of our running routine.
 It is worthwhile to keep the following points in mind:

 Running should be pursued only if you feel good about it.
 It should never be imposed on somebody for the sake of being better than someone else, breaking someone else’s records, or proving anything to anyone.
 The only person who should feel good about your running statistics is you.